 \section{Abstract}

-In this paper I assess the adequacy of \emph{no-conspiracy} conditions present in the usual derivations of the Bell inequality in the context of EPR correlations.
-First, I look at the EPR correlations from a purely phenomenological point of view and claim that common cause explanations of these can not be ruled out.
+In this paper I assess the adequacy of \emph{no-conspiracy} conditions employed in the usual derivations of the Bell inequality in the context of EPR correlations.
+First, I look at the EPR correlations from a purely phenomenological point of view and claim that common cause explanations of these cannot be ruled out.
 I argue that an appropriate common cause explanation requires that \emph{no-conspiracy} conditions are re-interpreted as mere \emph{common cause-measurement independence} conditions.
-Violations of measurement independence thus need not entail any kind of conspiracy (nor backwards in time causation).
-This new reading of measurement dependence provides the grounds for an explicitly non-factorizable (in the sense of Bell's \emph{factorizability}) common cause model for EPR.
+In the right circumstances then, violations of measurement independence need not entail any kind of conspiracy (nor backwards in time causation).
+To the contrary, if measurement operations in the EPR context are taken to be causally relevant in a specific way to the experiment outcomes, their explicit causal role provides the grounds for a common cause explanation of the corresponding correlations.